 The GHG accounting in FarmDyn focusses more on the non-CO2 emissions, which are more dependent of farm/animal management, but some CO2 emissions are accounted for.
 The CO2 emissions can be distinguished in on-farm (e.g. CO2 from diesel use) and off-farm emissions (e.g. CO2 from fertilizer or feed purchases).
+In this report both on-farm and off-farm emissions as described above are accounted for.
 Not all CO2 emissions that can occur on a farm are covered in the model.
 Only emissions from on-farm diesel use and the emissions from the purchase of feed and artificial fertilizer are taken into account in the current model version.